centminmod/xenforo-online-safety-act-uk-template/readme.md

 * Considering user privacy when making decisions about content moderation and data handling.
 We are concerned about the potential implications of the OSA for privacy, including the provisions related to encrypted services and content scanning.

+* We will prioritize our compliance efforts, focusing on the implementation of measures outlined in Ofcom's Codes of Practice where they are most applicable to our service, considering our risk assessments and resource constraints.

+* We understand that the duties outlined in the OSA do not extend to certain types of content or activities on combined services, as defined in section 8 of the Act.
+Specifically, we note that our duties do not extend to regulated provider pornographic content (if applicable), search content, or other content encountered as a result of subsequent interactions with internet services following a search request.
+We also note that our duties extend only to the design, operation and use of the service in the United Kingdom and the design, operation and use of the service as it affects United Kingdom users of the service.

 ## 5. Complaint Process

 ### 5.1 How to Submit a Complaint: